huntdatacenter/docs/docs/coordination/agreements/downloads.md

 - **Personal data**: State **`YES`** if you expect the transfer to include personal data as defined by GDPR in [Article 4 (1)](https://www.privacy-regulation.eu/en/article-4-definitions-GDPR.htm), and state **`NO`** if you don't.
 We recommend that you encrypt personal data during transfers.

-- **Place/date**: State the place where your lab leader signed the form and the date when the form was signed.
+- **Place/date**: State the place where your lab leader signed the odrder and the date when the order was signed.

 - **Lab leader**: This is the field for the signature of your lab leader.
 For compliance purposes, lab coordinators or lab users are not authorized to sign this form.